inovando/adonis-api-app/README.md

 adonis new yardstick --blueprint=inovando/adonis-api-app
 ```

-or manually clone the repo and then run `npm install`.
+or manually clone the repo and then run `yarn install`.

 ### Migrations